jiaohehu/NPreview/DOC-diagram.md

 'butt', 'round', and 'square'.
 The default value is 'butt'.

+# The cartesian command

+The `cartesian` command is used to draw plots, curves, axis, ticks that are related to a single Cartesian coordinate.
+It is a composite command that includes many sub-commands.

+The command must be called with a letter that is attached to the command such as `cartesian.a`.
+This instructs to use Cartesian coordinates named 'a'.

+The `setup` command would set up a Cartesian coordate to be used.
+The parameters are: xorigin, yorigin, xgrid, ygrid.
+The first two defines the location where the center of the cartesian coordinates will appear inside the diagram.
+For example, if it is passed as "2 3", then the center of the Cartesian coordinate will be located in the same place as where the dot will appear if we were to use invoke the command 'dot (2,3)'.

+  cartesian.a setup 2 3 0.75 0.75

+The next two parameters are for expressing how to scale the coordinate.
+For example, if specified as (0.75,0.75), then each grid on the Diagram express a length of 0.75 inside the Cartesian coordinate, essentially making the points in the coordinate appear more spread out.

+The `cartesian xaxis` command is to draw the x-axis.
+The only two parameters passed to it is the lower and upper range that this axis entails.
+Similarly, the `cartesian.yaxis` command draws the y-axis with similar parameter requirements.

+  cartesian.a xaxis -0.75 5.6
+  cartesian.a yaxis -0.75 4.5

+The `cartesian xticks` is used to draw ticks as well as labels on the x-axis of the coordinate.
+The list of arguments passed to this command is a list of location of these ticks on the axis.
+For example, if passed as "1 2 3" then the ticks will appear where (1,0), (2,0), and (3,0) points are.
+For each tick, a label string will also appear unerneath that tick.
+Similarly, the `cartesian.yticks` command does the same thing except for that it is for the y-axis.

+  cartesian.a xticks 1 2 3 4 5
+  cartesian.a yticks 1 2 3 4

+The `cartesian plot` command plots a number points within the cartesian plan as dots.
+The required arguments passed to it must appear in pairs, with the first one expressing x-coord and second one expressing the y-coord of the point.

+  cartesian.a plot -4 0 4 0 \
+                   -5 0 5 0

+The `cartesian curve` command draws a curve that will best first the given points in the coordinate.

+  cartesian.a curve  0.2 4.11 \
+                     0.5 2.67 \
+                     0.8 2.05 \
+                     1   1.80 \
+                     2   1.22 \
+                     3   1.00 \
+                     4   0.88 \
+                     5   0.81

+The `cartesian text` command draws a text at the location of the cartesian coord.
+The location is expressed in the same form as that of `cartesian plot`.
+The actual text content are taken from the "label" variable that is set outside of the `cartesian` command.
+The "justi" variable expresses how this label is aligned relative to this point.

+  set label Vertex
+  set justi ulft
+  cartesian.a text -5 0

-## Known problems
+# Known problems

 - The arrow head in HTML is done using <marker> element.
 And for SVG 1.1 the limitation is that its coloring and filling is not changed to the line element it attaches to.
 It is a browser problem and currently there is no fix.

 - For SVG we *had* to make a choice to either show a plaintext, using <text>
   element or math text  using <svg> element, there is currently a lot of grief as prevously we were freely mixing normal and math text as this was not a problem for MetaPost, as it supports TeX text between btex and etex constructs.
-However, mixing plain text and math text is an issue because math text is translated into SVG and plain text into
-    <text> SVG element, and there is no way to correctly position
-    the SVG text if it is to appear in the middle of a <text> element.
+However, mixing plain text and math text is an issue because math text is translated into SVG and plain text into <text> SVG element, and there is no way to correctly position the SVG text if it is to appear in the middle of a <text> element.

 - The generation of fontsize is always done to convert a user unit to pt.

 - It has been observed that for MP generation if the symbol were part of a math such as between \( and \), then it appears smaller than those that are not.

 - The text-aligmnents are default to 'urt' and not 'centered', thus we need to ensure previous auto choices of text alignment which asssumes the center are now being shown as 'urt' and thus we need to make some adjustments where necessary.

 - Need to make the aligment of objects consistant.
 By default labels are aligned at the center, crate and basket and apples are aligned at the center, but rect, trapezoid, rhombus, and parallelgram are aligned at the lower left corner.
 Need to change is so that besides text, other objects are by default aligned at the lower-left corner.

 - For shapes such as apple, brick and radical cannot be scaled, although the radical has a configuration option.
 We need to create a scale factor for each of the shape.
 Even though each shape has a natural size, but we should also be able to specify a scaling factor to allow it to enlarge or shrink beyond its natural size.

 - When mathtext is generated for the label, since the font size is always set at 12-pt, which makes the text look big.
 The problem has been corrected by shrinking the size of the SVG.

 - It is not currently possible to specify multiple line segments such that the line drawing is to terminate at one point and restart at another.
 The newly proposed form of @(5,6) is to make it possible to "move a point" to a new position so that the last point becomes the "last point of a polyline" and the new moved point is the "first point of a new polyline".

 - Note that for MetaPost translation, it is very sensitive to backslashes.
   Even for texts that exists in comments, if a backslash is encountered that is not followed by another backslash, it is processed as a backslash sequence for which, it will consume a brace which will likely cause an unmatched brace compile error in LATEX engine.
 For this reason, all texts translated as a comment line are also "escaped".

 - The "dashed withdots" option for "drawline" will not show any visible dotted lines in the PDF file when linecap:=butt.
 The linecap:=rounded will has to be set in order to produce dotted-lines.
 Thus, currently the "set linedashed withdots" option is considered broken for MP generation.
 Do not use it for now.
 Use "set linedashed evenly" instead.